MACP: Efficient Model Adaptation for Cooperative Perception: Conclusion

 \section{Conclusion}

-In this work, we proposed a new framework to adapt single-agent models for cooperative perception efficiently.
-We focused on addressing key challenges such as covariate domain shifts, computation, and communication constraints in real-world V2V applications.
+In this work, we proposed a novel framework to adapt single-agent models for cooperative perception efficiently.
+We addressed key challenges including domain shifts, computation, and communication constraints in real-world V2V applications.
 We have achieved superior performance in simulation-based and real-world cooperative perception benchmarks with high parameter efficiency and lower communication costs.
-Our original proposal for the ConAda module plays a significant role in achieving the best results.
 Our limitation is the assumption of ideal communication and localization.
-We'll cover transmission delay and other real-world factors in our future explorations.
+We'll cover transmission delay and other real-world factors in the future.